No doubt – Scout leader training is invaluable, as are the selfless folks who volunteer to train their fellow Scouters (thank you if you do!)

 Individuality is stronger than standardization.

-Scouting is aimed at individuals, not herds, and we reach our aim one Scout at a time.
-Standardizing how Scouts meets our expectations often leads to imposing limitations that are not only logically impossible, but work against the aims we strive to achieve.
+Scouting is aimed at individuals, not herds.
+Standardizing expectations leads to imposing limitations that are not only logically impossible, but work against the aims we strive to achieve.
 It’s easy to teach standardization, and much more challenging to learn how to work with individuals.

 What’s the answer?